tdep-developers/tdep/README.md

 - `thermal_conductivity`: Compute thermal transport by solving the phonon Boltzmann transport equation with perturbative treatment of third-order anharmonicity.

-- `thermal_conductivity_4ph`: Compute thermal transport including third- and fourth-order anharmonicity.
+- `kubo_transport`: Compute thermal transport in the Green-Kubo formalism including third- and fourth-order anharmonicity.

 - `lineshape`: Compute phonon spectral functions including lifetime broadening and shifts for single q-points, q-point meshes, or q-point paths in the Brillouin zone.
 The grid mode computes _spectral_ thermal transport properties as well.